mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

     - It’ll ask you some questions:
       - "An existing fly.toml file was found.
 Would you like to copy its configuration to the new app?"
 Answer `y`
       - "Do you want to tweak these settings before proceeding?"
 Answer `N` or hit enter
+      - When it asks, "Overwrite entrypoint?", press 'n' (but I think 'y' works)
-      - "Overwrite fly.toml?"
-Answer `n`
+      - When it asks, "Overwrite fly.toml?", press 'n'
       - After this, the deployment starts.
 It can take a few minutes to finish and a lot of output will scroll down your screen like the Matrix.
 Watch this output--some of it's important.
       - Watch the output and look for the "Postgres cluster details", which end with the line, "Save your credentials in a secure place -- you won't be able to see them again!"
 When you see it, copy and paste this section to your `.secrets` file.
 5. Go to your *frontend* app url in a browser.
     - You should see "Hello from Nuxt!" *and* "Hello from Rails!"